wlonk/arcadia/2015-02-post-playtest-2-outline.md

 You may only play one influence card per strength of the relationship.

+### Growth and Change

+When you have a Moment with a character in your Relationships slot, put a mark next to their name if there is not already a mark.
+When you have three marks, erase them all and add one XP.

+You can spend XP one-for-one to:

+  - Add to your max tokens.
+  - Add a number card to your deck.

+You can spend XP two-for-one to:

+  - Add a face card to your deck.
+  - Add a relationship slot and fill it in.

 ## The GM

 The GM may throw down cards to have an NPC get their way, or deal with a PC